Temporary early access to your super

 If you are about to or have already lodged an application:

-The ATO will assess your eligibility and if approved, will advise us to make payment.
-Once we receive advice from the ATO, which may take at least 1 business day, we will arrange payment to your nominated bank account as soon as possible, but within 5 business days.
+Once we receive advice from the ATO, which may take up to 4 business days, we will arrange payment to your nominated bank account as soon as possible, but within 5 business days.
 It may then take a further day or two for the amount to show in your bank account balance.

 If you are considering lodging an application:

-If you meet one or more of these requirements you may be able to apply to access your super.
+If you have been adversely financially affected by COVID-19, and you meet one or more of these requirements you may be able to apply to access your super.